Menu

 Written Warranties

 Written warranties may be given by a seller or manufacturer that are in addition to any of the statutory warranties that consumers have by law.
-These warranties are the ones that "fall out of the box" when you buy a new coffee maker (or other item).
+These warranties physically come with or are attached to the product you buy.

 These warranties cannot exclude or place limits on the statutory warranties given by law.
-However, retail sellers can opt out of additional warranties if they notify the purchaser in writing that they do not adopt the additional warranty before the sale.
+However, retail sellers can opt out of written warranties.
+To do this, they must notify the purchaser in writing that they do not adopt the written warranty before the sale.

 • Does the "lifetime" warranty mean the life of the consumer or the life of the product?